 Just like if she was writing an essay, Denise started her exhibit with a research question, which was: How do the photographs of Kiddies Carnival founder Kenn Shah demonstrate the different ways children “officially” participated in Caribana from 1967-1977?

 Denise then engaged in a reflective and then a structured analysis of photos from her digitized archive.
 From these reflections, Denise developed an answer to her research question, her thesis, which was: Kenn Shah’s photographs demonstrate that children both received and transmitted Caribbean culture during Caribana in three locations: fixed stage, as competitive performers or ceremonial ambassadors; the moving stage of the main road, as masqueraders or costumed accompaniments; and the side road, without costumes but as spectators.

 As a way to exhibit her findings, Denise then created a “carousel” of primary source images that provided evidence for each of these locations.

 Denise created her exhibit, and her fancy “carousels,” with Scalar, an online exhibit tool.
 York University Libraries has provided support for using Scalar if you are also interested in this technology.
 Omeka is also a popular online archive and exhibit software, and York University Libraries have also hosted a number of digital exhibits using the Omeka platform.

-However, an exhibit doesn’t have to have a lot of bells and whistles to tell an intriguing story; the Archives of Ontario’s online exhibit “Dear Sadie: Love, lives, and remembrance” is a good example of this.
+However, an exhibit does not have to have a lot of bells and whistles to tell an intriguing story; the Archives of Ontario’s online exhibit “Dear Sadie: Love, lives, and remembrance” is a good example of this.
 An digital exhibit is essentially a visual essay based on primary sources and thus only needs a platform to demonstrate its research question, thesis, and a breakdown of its argument into different areas supported by evidence.
-So, your students can use a standard web-hosting site such as WordPress , Blogger, or Google Sites to post their exhibit, but they can also use non-online options such as Powerpoint or even Word to demonstrate their argument and the positioning of their materials.
+So, your students can use a standard web-hosting site such as WordPress , Blogger, or Google Sites to post their exhibit, but they can also use non-online options such as Powerpoint or even Word to demonstrate their argument and the positioning of materials.